-On Saturday, Hartmann was one of several hundred residents, including many women and a small throng of journalists, who flocked to the only "open house" that Zurich will offer to give the public a better idea of how their taxpayer money has been used.
+On Saturday, Hartmann was one of several hundred residents, including many women and a small throng of journalists, who flocked to the only "open house" that Zurich will offer to give the public a better idea of how its taxpayer money has been used.

 Most of the visitors said they came out of curiosity and haven't really come to terms with the idea, but hope it will at least improve safety.
 Others were amazed and a bit amused that a whole group of strangers would spend a rainy afternoon openly discussing professional sex.